blaine-geiger/Pwnagotchi/README.md

    	- There are a lot of configuration options, see this [reference](https://github.com/evilsocket/pwnagotchi/blob/master/pwnagotchi/defaults.toml) for more detail.

 - You can also run the device in a headless configuration and connect to your phone via Bluetooth
-- Connection by bluetooth tethering to your phone is also possible

 ### Web GUI